tudasc/scorep-xray/src/tools/libwrap_init/README.md

 cannot be wrapped.
 The workflow will provide you with a warning and what to do in this case.

-In contrast to wrappers integrated into Score-P, e.g. PThreads, MPI, and OpenCL, user library wrappers do not extract semantic information from the library.
+In contrast to wrappers integrated into Score-P, e.g., PThreads, MPI, and OpenCL, user library wrappers do not extract semantic information from the library.
 It only intercepts function calls and provides their timing information.